ElektraInitiative/libelektra/doc/help/kdb-import.md

 Currently the following strategies exist for importing configurations:

- * cut:
+- `cut`:
   Removes existing keys below `destination` and repalces them with the keys resulting from the import.
   This is the default strategy.

- * import:
+- `import`:
   Preserves existing keys below `destination` only if they do not exist in the keys being imported.
   If the key does exist in the imported keys, the current version will be overwritten.

+## OPTIONS

+- `-H`, `--help`:
+  Print help text.
+- `-V`, `--version`:
+  Print version info.
+- `s`, `--strategy <name>`:
+  Specify which strategy should be used to resolve conflicts.
+- `-v`, `--verbose`:
+  Explain what is happening.

 ## EXAMPLES